tanyapole/segmentation-as-additional-channels/README.md

 ~~~~
 tensorboard --logdir runs
 ~~~~
-All hyperparameters and log during experiments are saving in the './runs/debug' folder.
+All hyperparameters and log during experiments are saving in the *'./runs/debug' folder*. <br>
-Also all results will be stored as csv file in the './Results/<start_day&time_of_the_experiment>/results.csv'
+Also all results will be stored as csv file in the *'./Results/<start_day&time_of_the_experiment>/results.csv'*

 ## Tasks
 - [x] Refactor code